-How to roast peanuts and make peanut butter.
-An easy and reliable method for the best roasted peanuts and creamy or chunky peanut butter.
+Learn how to roast peanuts for peanut butter.
+This is an easy and reliable method for the best-roasted peanuts to make creamy or chunky peanut butter.

-Peanut butter is a wonderful thing.
-So, why not learn how to roast peanuts in the oven and make peanut butter at home?
-It is so much better, cheaper and healthier than any jar you could possibly buy.
+Peanut butter is a beautiful thing.
+So, why not learn how to roast peanuts for peanut butter at home?
+It is much better, cheaper, and healthier than any jar you could buy.

-- Place the shelled peanuts on a lined baking tray in a single layer.
+- Place the shelled peanuts in a single layer on a lined baking sheet.

-- Make sure to keep an eye on them all the time, every oven is different and you want them to be just golden and not get brown.
-If they get too dark, they will turn slightly bitter and you don't want that.
+- Keep an eye on them always; every oven is different, and you want the peanuts to be just golden and not get brown.
+If they get too dark, they will turn slightly bitter, and you don't want that.